How to Optimize WordPress Database for Speed in 5 Easy Ways

 WordPress Database Structure

-Database works behind the scene and end users don’t see anything about it.
+Database works behind the scenes and end users don’t see anything about it.
 But when you are adding a lot of plugins and making a lot of changes, optimizing the database is something you must do.
 It is better to have an idea about the database structure before you start optimizing them.

 The database structure and the diagram were last updated in WordPress v4.4.
 The only database supported by WordPress is MySQL version 5.0.15 or greater, or any version of MariaDB.
 The diagram gives a visual overview of the WordPress database and the relations between the tables created during the fresh WordPress installation.
 Let’s take a look at the database diagram here.